Ddjalex/AdBudgetData/replit.md

 ### Cannot Add Account
 - Verify your Ad Account ID is correct (numbers only, e.g., 1234567890)
 - Check that you haven't already added this account
-- Make sure both Account Name and Account ID are filled in
+- Make sure the Account ID field is filled in

 ### API Errors When Loading Data
 - Verify your access token has `ads_read` and `ads_management` permissions